-The Traffic Club of Chicago 2018 Scholarship Awards Program
+The Traffic Club of Chicago Scholarship Awards Program

-- Scholarships are offered to applicants who are daughters, sons or grandchildren of club members, enrolled as full time undergraduate students at accredited four year colleges and universities.
+- Daughters, sons or grandchildren of club members, that are enrolled as full time undergraduate or graduate students at accredited four year colleges and universities.

 - Applicants must carry a cumulative 3.0 grade point average to be eligible.

-- Applicant's letter to the Scholarship Committee.
+- Applicant's letter to the Scholarship Committee

-- Student's work course program.
+- Student's work course program

-- Strength of professional interest and initiatives as evidenced by the student's employment or internship experience and/or participation in extracurricular activities.
+- Strength of professional interest and initiatives as evidenced by the student's employment or internship experience and/or participation in extracurricular activities

-- It is the applicant's responsibility that all required documentation including official transcripts are received by the Scholarship Committee.
-Students can check to see if the committee has received all their documentation by e-mailing the club office at: firstname.lastname@example.org or, by calling the club office at 630-529-1333.
+It is the applicant's responsibility that all required documentation including transcripts are received by the Scholarship Committee.
+Students can check to see if the committee has received all their documentation by emailing the club office at: firstname.lastname@example.org or, by calling the club office at 630-529-1333.
 Remember – it is the applicant's responsibility to make sure that the Scholarship Committee has received all the required documentation.
 The Committee will not contact an applicant to notify them that their application is incomplete.

 Scholarship awards are to be used to pay a qualified educational organization for qualified educational expenses, as described in IRS Publication 970.
 If used otherwise, the scholarship award may be considered taxable.
 Please consult your tax advisor for more information.